 I am so thankful the original strain has mutated.

 My heart goes out to everyone who has suffered from this pandemic.
 The losses around the globe have been staggering.
 Isolation and ventilators were the norms.
 As the virus mutates, it seeks a way to stay alive.
 If it kills off too many hosts, then it will die too.

 My symptoms have been mild in comparison.

 Although I have slept for almost 2 ½ days, I am already beginning to get my stamina back.
 That was the worst thing, the listless feeling of no energy.
-No energy to read, or write, or even to watch TV.
+No energy to read, write, or even watch TV.
 I don’t watch very much anyway and having to deal with the remote was just too much work.

 This whole Covid adventure began Friday night, with me thinking I was getting a cold.

 I did not have a fever, so I assumed it was just a cold.
 Cough syrup helped a little, as did Dayquil capsules when I went to work, By the end of the day, I was tired, but not done in.
 Saturday morning was a planned hike on one of the Appalachian Trail side trails.

 The plan was to test out some of the new gear I have, in anticipation of a trek at the end of December.

 Saturday morning, after making coffee, I just couldn’t focus on getting ready.
 It was misty and wet, so I texted and begged off.
 Then, to my surprise, I went back to bed.
 I slept for 3 hours, until almost lunchtime.
 Arising, I knew it was time to take the Covid at-home rapid test.
 With my daughter’s help, I swabbed my nose, stirred the solution, and put 4 drops on the reader.
 Then you are supposed to wait 15 minutes to read the test.